-You have three main options, when purchasing wooden blocks for your parquet floor and you can choose between unfinished, prefinished and reclaimed.
-In case you decide on reclaimed wooden blocks, then be sure they have to be cleaned, even scraped, of required.
+You have three main options when purchasing wooden blocks for your parquet floor and you can choose between unfinished, prefinished and reclaimed.
+In case you decide on reclaimed wooden blocks, then be sure they have to be cleaned, even scraped, if required.
 Not all the old adhesive have to be removed, just any that is loose and thick.
 Because of the old adhesive, make sure you fit the blocks in a bed with enough new adhesive to make a solid construction and give maximum depth.
 Be sure to clean all the tongue and groove parts well.
 Don’t worry about scratches on the surface, these can be easily sanded away after.
-Once you have decided on the desired pattern, you should mark a center point to work as your guide and start laying the blocks from this point, sometimes referred as a “dragon line”.
-Next you continue with dry laying the blocks in the opposite direction and make sure there is an equal pattern of the parquet blocks across the floor.
-Then start gluing the blocks in place.
-Don’t forget to leave an expansion gap of 15 mm round the edges of the room.
+Once you have decided on the desired pattern, you should mark a centre point to work as your guide and start laying the blocks from this point, sometimes referred to as a “dragon line”.
+Next, you continue with dry laying the blocks in the opposite direction and make sure there is an equal pattern of the parquet blocks across the floor.
+Then start glueing the blocks in place.
+Don’t forget to leave an expansion gap of 15 mm around the edges of the room.
 This gap will be then covered by skirting or moulding.

-The best way to ensure a very sturdy and solid construction is by gluing down the parquet blocks to the solid surface underneath.
+The best way to ensure a very sturdy and solid construction is by glueing down the parquet blocks to the solid surface underneath.

 Sanding and filling

-The final step is the application of finishing product that adds extra protection and enhances the hard-wearing and damage-resistant power of wood.
-The best finishes recommended for parquet are a water based lacquer or a hardwax oil.
+The final step is the application of a finishing product that adds extra protection and enhances the hard-wearing and damage-resistant power of wood.
+The best finishes recommended for parquet are a water-based lacquer or a hard wax oil.